sfomuseum/webcomponent-zoomable-image/README.md

 Documentation is incomplete at this time.
 Consult the [www](www) folder for working examples.

-Source files for the Web Components, and related CSS, are stored in the [src](src) folder.
+Source files for the Web Components, and related CSS and WebAssembly (WASM) files, are stored in the [src](src) folder.
 External libraries are kept in the [lib](lib) folder.
 Bundled distribution files are kept in the [dist](dist) folder and generated using the `dist-all` Makefile target (which depends on [minify](https://github.com/tdewolff/minify) being installed).

 ```
 $> make dist-all